ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/custom-javascript-tutorial.md

 ## Set checks

-The script file will hold all of our password requirement logic.
-Passwords are checked by running them through a [regular expression](https://en.wikipedia.org/wiki/Regular_expression).
+The script file will hold all of our password requirement logic by using [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) to check that passwords pass validation requirements.
 We want to communicate to our users when each check has been met, so each requirement has its own RegEx.
 Declare the checks object by adding the code below to `script.js`:

 ```js